itsaboutcode/expressjs_notes/README.md

 ```
 npm i express mongoose dotenv body-parser cors helmet morgan dotenv
 npm i -D nodemon
+mpm i mongodb-memory-server # if you want to do some mocking
+npm i express-jwt jwks-rsa
 ```

 - `body-parser:` You will use this dependency to convert the body of incoming requests into JavaScript objects.